jihoonWoo/ABS-education-and-employment-1410.0/README.md

 # Readme

-The purpose of this repository is to transform for data insight generation.
-The repository includes source data and Jupyter Notebook as well as the transformed data.
+The purpose of this repository is to store transformed data for insight generation.
+We saved the details of the process in 'data_transformation.ipynb' Jupyter Notebook.

 ## Data
 **Title**: ABS-education-and-employment-1410.0